 Provided that you have the right visa there are a lot of options for you to exchange a few hours work at a hostel or behind a bar for a nights accommodation and a few meals.
 And regardless of what a lot of people think no, this is not in any way ‘volunteering’, so stop romanticising it and thinking you are saving a small third world nation by manning the desk at the local hostel.
 This is a basic service to service exchange.
 You won’t want to do this all the time of course but a few short stints here and there can really help you stretch out your budget and your travels too.

 If you get a job, even a temporary one like in the above example, then you will need a very specific visa to avoid getting yourself in hot water, and these aren’t always possible, or cheap, to get.
 So what do you do?
 You look to your innate skills and passions.

-We all have something we are good at or trained at, and it doesn’t matter what it is, you can use it to help your fellow backpackers out, and in turn they can very kindly offer to buy you a meal or a bus ticket somewhere.
+We all have something we are good at or trained at, and it doesn’t matter what it is, you can use it to help your fellow backpackers out, and in turn they can very kindly offer to buy you a meal, a bed for the night or a bus ticket somewhere.

 I’ve known many qualified hairdressers who have cut other backpackers hair or artists who have sketched caricatures of travellers for example in exchange for a meal or two.
 I myself have given one to one martial arts or self defence lessons from time to time.

 This isn’t work, it doesn’t require a visa, it is just travellers helping other travellers out, right?